dmitrypol/dmitrypol.github.io/_drafts/mvc.md

 ### View only

 Often in your application you would have a `home#index` page (and perhaps also `home#about` and `home#help).
 If those pages only present static text you can just need routes and a blank controller w/o any actions.

 {% highlight ruby %}
 # config/routes.rb
 Rails.application.routes.draw do
-  get 'home/home'
   get 'home/index'
   get 'home/about'
+  get 'home/help'
 end
 # app/controllers/welcome_controller.rb
 class WelcomeController < ApplicationController end
+# app/views/welcome/index.html.erb
+Welcome to our site
 {% endhighlight %}

 ### Expand concept of model

 Not just something tied to a DB table but a place to put business model logic.

+#### Form objects

+Receive data from controller and save to multiple tables or send emails.

+Often we include different Rails modules in some of the classes.

+{% highlight ruby %}
+class UserForm
+  include ActiveModel::Model
+  attr_accessor :name, :email
+  validates :name, :email, presence: true def initialize(attributes={}) end end
+{% endhighlight %}

 #### Service objects